nuvious/pam-duress/README.md

 Password: # Enter the password you signed the hello.sh script with.
 Account is valid. # ...and we still got a valid authentication.
 Authenticated
-$> cat ~/test.txt
+$> cat /tmp/test.txt
 Hello World # This shows the test.txt file was created and therefore the script was executed
-$> rm test.txt
+$> rm /tmp/test.txt
 $> sudo pam_test $USER
 Credentials accepted.
 Password: # Now enter your actual password.
 Account is valid. # Note, Hello World doesn't print.
 Authenticated
-$> cat ~/test.txt
+$> cat /tmp/test.txt
-cat: /home/user/test.txt: No such file or directory # this shows the file wasn't created and therefore the script wasn't executed
+cat: /tmp/test.txt: No such file or directory # this shows the file wasn't created and therefore the script wasn't executed
 ```

 ## Example Implementations